 Hi, my name is Sheree, and I’m a second-hand book addict.
 If you’ve been following Keeping Up With The Penguins for a while, you’ll know that I’m a regular fixture in all my local stores, scouring the shelves for books.
 In fact, I’ve managed to find the majority of them this way (the subject of this week’s review, Fangirl, being the exception).
-Sometimes, I muse on how easy it would be to simply buy them all brand new with the click of a button… but where’s the fun in that?
+Sometimes, I muse on how easy it would be to simply buy books brand new with the click of a button… but where’s the fun in that?
 It’s all about the thrill of the chase!
-To save you some of my heartache, I thought I’d write a post about the longest and most difficult chases, and give you some tips to make it all a little easier.
+To save you some of my heartache, I thought I’d write a post about the longest and most difficult chases, and give you some tips to make it a little easier.
 Here’s 7 books that are hard to find second hand (and my best tips for tracking them down!).

 The Colour of Magic – Terry Pratchett

-When my hunt for books on The List first started, I didn’t anticipate Terry Pratchett being a problem.
+When my hunt for books on my reading list first started, I didn’t anticipate Terry Pratchett being a problem.
 After all, he’s so popular, and so prolific(!), I figured that every secondhand book store would be simply groaning under the weight of his entire collection.
 Plus, I was sure I’d seen stacks of his books in other stores before, so surely it wouldn’t be that hard.
 Turns out, I was dead wrong!
 Maybe I’m just in the wrong (geographical) area, maybe all fantasy books just blur together in my mind, but whatever it is: The Colour of Magic was nowhere to be found!
 When I did see a small handful of Terry Pratchett’s offerings on the shelves (which wasn’t often at all, by the way), this particular book – the first in his Discworld series – was never among them.
 I ended up finding it while I was wandering through a neighbouring suburb on a Saturday afternoon.
 Some long-suffering hippie had set up a trestle table, and he was selling off his personal book collection; he had half a dozen Pratchett books, and I finally hit pay-dirt.

 Tip Number 1: Don’t limit your search to stores!
 Often, the best bargains are to be found at markets and other stall-type set-ups, where people are just selling off their own stuff (thank you, Marie Kondo!).
 They’re just happy to be rid of it, de-cluttering and all that being good for the soul, and you can score a hard-to-find book at a fraction of what you’d pay in the store (where the seller would know exactly how hard it is to find, and how much it’s worth!).